Tophness/ChatGPT-PC-Controller/readme.md

 # ChatGPT Code Uploader

-This is application that utilizes the OpenAI GPT-3.5 model to generate responses based on files and a pretext, while utilizing the main OpenAI website's ChatGPT API underneath instead of requiring API keys.
+This application that utilizes the OpenAI GPT-3.5 model to generate responses based on files and a pretext, while utilizing the main OpenAI website's ChatGPT API underneath instead of requiring API keys.

 ## Screenshot
 ![ChatGPT Code Uploader](assets/screenshot.jpg?raw=true)